-Resolve uncertainty about adoption with our FAQs about hospital adoptions
+Unsure about adoption?
+Our FAQs about hospital adoptions may help

-Adoption is an topic that is seldom discussed, so it’s no surprise that you may have questions.
-Legacy’s compassionate counselors have answered thousands of questions from parents.
-These are the most common questions we hear and what some mothers have had to say:
+Legacy’s compassionate counselors have answered thousands of questions from mothers and fathers of newborns.
+These are the most common questions we hear about adoptions, along with what some new parents have had to say about their experiences.

 “None of my options were easy.
 I wasn’t giving away anything.
 I was choosing a family to provide so much more than I could.”